caas-team/sparrow/README.md

 checksConfig: {}
 ```

-Sensitive data like the token used by the `http` loader (`loader.http.token`) should not be created in the values section.
-A secret needs to be created manually with a defined environment variable `SPARROW_LOADER_HTTP_TOKEN`.
-Use the `envFromSecrets` in the `values.yaml` to make the secret accessible by the sparrow container.
+To provide the sparrow container with the token, manually create a secret containing the `SPARROW_LOADER_HTTP_TOKEN` environment variable.
+Utilize the `envFromSecrets` in the `values.yaml` to enable access to this secret by the sparrow container.
+Avoid adding sensitive data like the token used by the `http` loader (`loader.http.token`) directly in the values section.

 The same applies to the target manager token.
 Use the `SPARROW_TARGETMANAGER_GITLAB_TOKEN` in a secret and bind it with the `envFromSecrets` in the `values.yaml`.